ARB and RIBA

-The Royal Institute of British Architects champions better buildings, communities and the environment through architecture and their members.
-They provide the standards, training, support and recognition that puts its members at the peak of their profession.
+The Royal Institute of British Architects champions better buildings, communities and the environment through architecture and our members.
+They provide the standards, training, support and recognition that put it’s members at the peak of their profession.

 The ARB is the UK’s statutory regulator of architects.
 Every architect on the register has met the standards that ARB set for education, training and practice.

 Axis Architecture is a RIBA Chartered Practice and therefore adheres to strict quality standards set by the Royal Institute of British Architects (RIBA).

 Chartered Practices are the only architectural practices endorsed and promoted by the RIBA.
 As a result of being a RIBA Chartered Practice, Axis Architecture operates a comprehensive set of policies to ensure the delivery of a high level of service.
 These include a Quality Management System, Environmental Policy, Health and Safety Policy and a commitment to Continued Professional Development (CPD).
 Axis also carries appropriate Professional Indemnity Insurance for all the work carried out in the Practice.

 Chris Cook is a Conservation Registrant on the RIBA Conservation Register.
 The register is only open to Architects that have suitable experience and qualifications to work reliably on historic buildings.
 Chris Cook has extensive experience dealing with historic structures; being Church Architect for several Dioceses carrying out quinquennial inspections and designing alterations and extensions to many local listed buildings.
 As an accredited member of the RIBA Conservation Register clients can be assured that Chris has the necessary skills and knowledge to oversee works to historic buildings.